chandanhpcic/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

     If you don't serve internal DNS records (Split DNS) or don't have an Active Directory you can skip the DNS configuration.

-For full control over DNS, you should either use Unbound on the OPNsense or the DNS servers in your own network.
+For full control over DNS, you should either use Unbound on the Reticen8 or the DNS servers in your own network.
 If you provide your roadwarriors with external DNS servers (like ``8.8.8.8``), they can't resolve your internal ressources and will send those requests to external DNS servers, thus exposing your internal DNS records.
 (DNS Leak)

 ..
 Attention::
     If you created a full tunnel for IPv4 only (``0.0.0.0/0`` without ``::/0``), and your roadwarriors are in IPv4+IPv6 dual stack networks, their devices will prefer the link local IPv6 DNS servers provided by SLAAC or DHCPv6 over your IPv4 VPN DNS server.

 **Enable** Unbound and leave the *Network Interfaces* on *All (recommended)*.
 Next go to *Query Forwarding* and input your *Custom forwarding* servers.
 For example your Samba or Microsoft Active Directory Domain Controllers.

 Unbound listens on port 53 UDP/TCP on all network interfaces of the Opnsense.
 If you followed all prior steps, access to your LAN is already permitted from the IPsec Network.
-You can use the IP addresses of the OPNsense in that network as target for the DNS queries.
+You can use the IP addresses of the Reticen8 in that network as target for the DNS queries.

 In this example they are: ``192.168.1.1`` and ``2001:db8:1234:1::1``.